Categories: Women's Health

 • Black bread.

-• Fried, spicy, peppered, very salty foods, and canned foods.
+• Fried, spicy, peppery, very salty foods, and canned goods.

 • Milk and cream.

-It is important to remember that medications during pregnancy are not desirable.
-To avoid intestinal problems during pregnancy, you need to follow a number of rules:
+It is important to remember that medications during pregnancy are undesirable.
+To avoid intestinal problems during pregnancy, you need to follow a few rules:

 • Healthy sleep.
-In sleep, the body rests and gains strength.
+During sleep, the body rests and gains strength.

-• Proper healthy diet.
-It is necessary to eat often, but in small portions.
+• Proper healthy nutrition.
+Eat frequently but in small portions.

 • Physical activity.
-This can be walking or doing yoga.
-They will not only harm, but also improve the condition of the pregnant woman and prepare her for childbirth.
+This can include walking or practicing yoga.
+These will not only be harmless but will also improve the condition of the pregnant woman, preparing her for childbirth.

-At momslab.com there is even more information about self-training, nutrition and everything that pregnant girls might be worried about.
-The site was created for do-it-yourself classes at home.
-Specialists in obstetrics and gynecology, pharmacology and dietetics are on call 24/7.
-The site also has a blog and chat room.
-The author is mom of two children, Ksenia Vlasova.
-Her Instagram account also has many useful posts.
+On momslab.com, you’ll find even more information about self-practice, nutrition, and everything that might concern pregnant women.
+The website was created for home self-practice.
+Specialists in obstetrics and gynecology, pharmacology, and dietetics are available 24/7.
+The site also features a blog and chat.
+The author is a mother of two – Ksenia Vlasova.
+Her Instagram account also contains many useful posts.

 Recent Posts